andykimchris/andykimchris/README.md

 I'm a deep [DevOps](https://medium.com/@devfire/how-to-become-a-devops-engineer-in-six-months-or-less-366097df7737) enthusiast and passionate Senior Developer focusing on large scale fullstack web applications.
 I am a product of ingenuity and perspective meshed into one.
 Loving Software, Living in Beta, Working in Code.

-- 🔭 I’m currently working on Python and Docker
+- 🔭 I’m currently working on Ruby and Docker
 - 🌱 I’m busy fixing [Codewars](https://www.codewars.com/users/andykimchris) issues
 - 👯 I’m looking to collaborate on challenging teams
 - 📖 I'm hoping to start writing on [Medium](https://medium.com/@andrew.muchiri97)
 - 🤔 I’m looking for help with Kubernetes
-- 💬 Ask me about React, Ruby, Django and Chickens.
-Yes seriously!
+- 💬 Ask me about React, Ruby, Prometheus and Chickens.
 - 📫 How to reach me: ... `andy at hey dot com`
 - ⚡ Fun fact: ...In a previous life, I was a dinosaur.

 ### Goals for 2021 💪:

-I want to make a customer product that my mum will use and enjoy.
+I want to make a customer product that my family will use and enjoy.
 I want to work for a CEO who loves employees as much as customers.
-I want to be a source of inspiration in the Kenyan tech community.
+I'm hoping to be a source of inspiration in the Kenyan tech community.

 ### Connect with Me 🔗